gerverska/amplicon_seq/README.md

-# A reproducible amplicon-sequencing toolkit for processing fungal metabarcoding data #
+# A reproducible amplicon-sequencing toolkit for processing and analyzing fungal metabarcoding data #

 By Kyle Gervers